Moving to a better place

 The main price drivers for built-in wardrobe removal

 Built-ins vary much more than loose furniture.
-Mirrored panels, wardrobe height and debris volume all change the scope.
+Mirrored panels, wardrobe height and debris volume all change the job.

 Price drivers